 The navigation on the Navigli ends at the starting jetty, on the Naviglio Grande.

 There are several curiosities that can be found on the canals, here are some of them:

-1) The transport of the marbles that still decorate the Milan Cathedral today, coming from the Candoglia quarries on Lake Maggiore, took place through the Naviglio Grande.
+1) The transportation of the marbles that still decorate the Milan Cathedral today, coming from the Candoglia quarries on Lake Maggiore, took place through the Naviglio Grande.

 2) In 1805 Napoleon completed the construction of the Naviglio Pavese to connect “Milan with the sea”.

-3) Navigation on the canal was an excellent method of transport, abandoned only in the first half of the nineteenth century due to competition from the railways.
+3) Navigation on the canal represented an excellent method of transport, abandoned only in the first half of the nineteenth century due to the competition with the railways.